manishraj34/CS-Fundamental/hr.md

 - 5 years is a big period of time sir, people switch between jobs for better positions, money several other reasons. in my case I would like to find myself in a much much better position in this organization.
 It is this thing people say that no matter how good you are at your job you are always replaceable, I would like to become irreplaceable.

 - so, in short, next 5 years I see myself in a much bigger position in this organization.

+# 10) Greatest decision u have made till now ?
+- In my family, I am the 1st person who enters into the engineering field. this is the Greatest decision I have made till now.

 # 11) what is the worst challanged u faced in ur life and how u overcome it.